Multi-resolution Localized Orthogonal Decomposition for Helmholtz problems: Sparsification

 \subsection{Practical aspects}

-The localized element-corrector problems \eqref{eq:elemcorrdef} are still infinite-dimensional problems and need to be discretized itself.
-In an practical implementation of the method, these problems are discretized on a fine mesh with mesh-size $h$ satisfying that $\kappa^2h$ is sufficiently small.
+The localized element-corrector problems \eqref{eq:elemcorrdef} are still infinite-dimensional problems and need to be discretized itself. { For the ease of presentation, we restrict ourselves in this paper to the classical case of $\mathcal Q_1$ finite elements.
+We emphasize that a large variety of discretization schemes can be applied, in particular, also $hp$ adaptive methods.

-Note that all element-corrector problems are independent and thus, can be solved in parallel.
+The patch-local corrector problems \eqref{eq:locelemcorr} are discretized and solved on a fine mesh of the respective patch with mesh-size $h$ satisfying that $\kappa^2h$ is sufficiently small.
+Under additional geometric requirements, this guarantees stability and quasi-uniformity of the $\mathcal Q_1$ finite element discretization; see \cite{Melenk1995}. }Note that all element-corrector problems are independent and thus, can be solved in parallel.
 The number of fine-scale problems to be solved on level $\l$ is independent of $\H_\l$ and only depends on the oversampling parameter $m$.
 In Lemma \ref{lemma:coercivity}, it was shown that the corrector problems are coercive.
 However, this is not a real practical benefit, since the spaces $\W_\l$ are difficult to construct numerically.
 It is more practicable to derive a saddle point formulation of the problem with constraints enforcing that the solution is in $\W_\l$.
 The number of constraints ($\#$c) is small and only depends polynomially on $m$.

 The solution procedure proposed in \cite{Malqvist2020a} computes $\#$c Helmholtz problems on every (reference) patch.
 Since the patches have a diameter at most of order $mH_1$, the effective wave number of the patch problems is at most of order $m$ (Assumption \ref{assumption:rescond}).
 For such Helmholtz problems, there exist effective preconditioners; see \cite{Gander2015,Gander2019,Ramos2020}.
 With the solution of the Helmholtz patch problems at hand, it is then possible to calculate the Schur complement explicitly.
 For a more detailed discussion of the numerical solution of the corrector problems, see \cite{Engwer2019,Malqvist2020a}.